Raffaele Rossi

-Rossi also served as an investigator into the stigmata of Padre Pio at the behest of Pope Benedict XV and reported back to him with a favourable view on the Franciscan friar.
-He viewed the stigmata and spoke with the friar while noting that the friar was "sincere" and concluding that there was no fraud or deceit on the friar's part.
+Rossi served as an investigator into the stigmata of Pio of Pietrelcina at the behest of Pope Benedict XV and reported back to him with a favourable view on the Capuchin.
+He viewed the stigmata and spoke with the friar while noting that he was "sincere" and concluding that there was no fraud or deceit on the friar's part.

-His cause of canonization began three decades after his death and he is known as a Servant of God.

 Life

 Education and priesthood

 Carlo Rossi was born in Pisa in 1876 to Francesco Rossi and Maria Palmidessi.
 His parents were descended from noble families.

 Rossi felt called in 1891 to enter the religious life despite the opposition of his father who instead enrolled Rossi for a philosophical course at the college in Pisa where one of his mentors was Giuseppe Toniolo.

-Rossi entered the Discalced Carmelites on 3 October 1887 and later made his initial profession on 19 December 1899.
-His solemn profession of vows was made on 20 September 1901.
-He was ordained to the priesthood on 21 December 1901 in Pisa after he completed his ecclesial studies at the Carmelite International College and at the Carmelite Scholasticate in Rome.
+Rossi entered the Discalced Carmelites on 3 October 1887 and later made his first vows on 19 December 1899.
+His solemn vows were made on 20 September 1901.
+Rossi was ordained to the priesthood on 21 December 1901 in Pisa after he completed his ecclesial studies at the Carmelite International College and at the Carmelite Scholasticate in Rome.
 He then taught at Carmelite houses from 1902 until 1920 after having studied at the Pontifical Gregorian for further studies.
 One of his lecturers at the Gregorian was Cardinal Louis Billot and he made friends with Father Eugenio Pacelli - future pope.
 Rossi also served at some stage at the order's house of San Paolino in Florence.